Gale-Electronics/gale-electronics.github.io/GT2101/design-by-DCA/index.md

       <img class="thumb" src="/GT2101/design-by-DCA/GT2101_Turntable_side-profile_with-control-tower.jpg"
            alt="Side profile of GT2101 with control tower">
     </a>
-    <figcaption>Side profile showing the GT2101 turntable and its companion control tower — a striking combination of engineering precision and industrial design.</figcaption>
+    <figcaption>Side profile showing the GT2101 turntable and its companion control tower, a striking combination of engineering precision and industrial design.</figcaption>
   </figure>

   <figure>